JetBrains/amper/docs/Usage.md

 ### Using Amper in Fleet

+> the latest [JetBrains Fleet](https://www.jetbrains.com/fleet/) can be used to work with
+> JVM, Android and Multiplatform projects.

-See [the setup instructions](Setup.md) to configure your IDE and the environment.
+* See [the setup instructions](Setup.md) to configure your IDE and the environment.

 Open an Amper project as usual by [pointing at the root folder](https://www.jetbrains.com/help/fleet/workspace.html#-s4tcw2_13).